 It seems that everyone knows of (and usually loves) a classic broccoli salad for picnics, BBQ’s and pot lucks.
 Usually the raw broccoli florets are covered in red onion slices, cheddar cheese, a heavy sour cream or mayo dressing, raisins and crunchy sunflower seeds.
 Freaking delicious, and probably like you, I’ve enjoyed it many times.

-My version of this easy broccoli salad takes some liberties from the original classic side dish, and here’s some good reasons to give it a try:
+My version is a favorite broccoli salad recipe without bacon, and it takes some liberties from the original classic side dish.
+Here’s some good reasons to give it a try: